mailgun/documentation/source/user_manual.rst

 will contain a non-ASCII character in the local-part portion of the email address and may also use an internationalized domain name.

-Mailgun support internationalized email addresses in the following portions of our product:
+Mailgun supports internationalized email addresses in the following portions of our product:

 - Outgoing Messages (HTTP API / SMTP endpoint)
 - Inbound SMTP